microsoft/rushstack.io-website/docs/api/localization-plugin.itypingsgenerationoptions.exportasdefault.md

 ## ITypingsGenerationOptions.exportAsDefault property

-If this option is set to `true`<!-- -->, loc modules typings will be exported wrapped in a `default` property.
+If this option is set to `true`, loc modules typings will be exported wrapped in a `default` property.

 <b>Signature:</b>